 This legal act is a regulation thus applying directly in the Member States - no national implementing measures are required.

-Due to the continuously evolving legislation, to get the latest Regulation we recommend to consult the REACH Legislation page of the website of ECHA.
+More information on the REACH Legislation page of the website of ECHA.